Tommy Edman Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.10 team ERA that ranks 13th among all MLB pitching staffs.
+- The Marlins have the 13th-ranked team ERA across all MLB pitching staffs (4.07).

-- Marlins pitchers combine to rank 13th in baseball in home runs surrendered (92 total, 1.1 per game).
+- Marlins pitchers combine to surrender 92 total home runs at a clip of 1.1 per game (to rank 12th in the league).

+- The Marlins will send Hoeing (1-2) to the mound for his sixth start of the season.
+He is 1-2 with a 3.72 ERA and 30 strikeouts in 38 2/3 innings pitched.

-- The lefty's last time out came on Thursday against the Boston Red Sox, when he went 6 1/3 scoreless innings while giving up three hits.
+- The right-hander's most recent time out was on Friday against the Atlanta Braves, when he went 3 2/3 innings, surrendering seven earned runs while allowing six hits.

+- The 26-year-old has an ERA of 3.72, with 7 strikeouts per nine innings, in 19 games this season.
+Opponents have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.